What to do when someone dies

 What to do when someone dies at home

-If the person has died at home or in a nursing home and doctor has issued the Medical Certificate of Cause of Death, you can contact your chosen funeral director who will collect your loved one from your home or the nursing home, and take them into their care until the funeral takes place.
+If the person has died at home or in a nursing home and doctor has issued the Medical Certificate of Cause of Death, you can contact your chosen funeral director.
+They will collect your loved one from your home or the nursing home, and take them into their care until the funeral takes place.

 The death will need to be registered within 5 days in England or Wales, and within 8 days in Scotland.
 Some funeral arrangements can be made during this time, but the death will need to be registered to complete the funeral arrangement.